Charlotte of Mecklenburg-Strelitz: Interests and patronage

-Queen Charlotte has also been credited with introducing the Christmas tree to Britain and its colonies.
+Charlotte has also been credited with introducing the Christmas tree to Britain and its colonies.
 Initially, Charlotte decorated a single yew branch, a common Christmas tradition in her native Mecklenburg-Strelitz, to celebrate Christmas with members of the royal family and the royal household.
 She decorated the branch with the assistance of her ladies-in-waiting and then had the court gather to sing carols and distribute gifts.
 In December 1800, Queen Charlotte set up the first known English Christmas tree at Queen's Lodge, Windsor.
 That year, she held a large Christmas party for the children of all the families in Windsor and placed a whole tree in the drawing-room, decorated with tinsel, glass, baubles and fruits.
 John Watkins, who attended the Christmas party, described the tree in his biography of the Queen: "from the branches of which hung bunches of sweetmeats, almonds and raisins in papers, fruits and toys, most tastefully arranged; the whole illuminated by small wax candles.
 After the company had walked round and admired the tree, each child obtained a portion of the sweets it bore, together with a toy, and then all returned home quite delighted."
 The practice of decorating a tree became popular among the British nobility and gentry, and later spread to the colonies.

-Among the royal couple's favoured craftsmen and artists were the cabinetmaker William Vile, silversmith Thomas Heming, the landscape designer Capability Brown, and the German painter Johann Zoffany, who frequently painted the King and Queen and their children in charmingly informal scenes, such as a portrait of Queen Charlotte and her children as she sat at her dressing table.
+Among the royal couple's favoured craftsmen and artists were the cabinetmaker William Vile, silversmith Thomas Heming, the landscape designer Capability Brown, and the German painter Johann Zoffany, who frequently painted the King and Queen and their children in charmingly informal scenes, such as a portrait of Charlotte and her children as she sat at her dressing table.
 In 1788, the royal couple visited the Worcester Porcelain Factory (founded in 1751, and later to be known as Royal Worcester), where Queen Charlotte ordered a porcelain service that was later renamed "Royal Lily" in her honour.
 Another well-known porcelain service designed and named in her honour was the "Queen Charlotte" pattern.

 The Queen founded orphanages and, in 1809, became the patron (providing new funding) of the General Lying-in Hospital, a hospital for expectant mothers.
 It was subsequently renamed as the Queen's Hospital, and is today the Queen Charlotte's and Chelsea Hospital.